The Federal Student Loan System is Catastrophically Failed

-The next President can and must erase them, start over.
+The President can and must erase them, start over.

 There are 44 million federal student loan borrowers in the country carrying about $1.5 Trillion in federal student loan debt.
 According to Education Secretary Betsy DeVos last year, 75% of these people were either unable to make payments on their loans, or were paying, but their balances were going up.
 Trump appointee Wayne Johnson, who ran the federal lending system under DeVos, said that this was closer to 80% just before covid-19 hit.
 Also, we now know that the class of 2004 are defaulting on their loans 40% of the time.
 These borrowers, however, only borrowed a third of what today’s students are being compelled to borrow.
 Given this, it is no stretch to say that the default rate for more recent borrowers will surely be 70% if not higher…and even higher still considering this pandemic, and the uneven economic recovery that we are seeing.
 It is worth noting, here, that at the peak of the mortgage meltdown crisis, the default rate of sub-prime home mortgage loans was less than 20%

-There is no easy way to say this: We are witnessing a catastrophically failed lending system.
-It is done.
-Toast.
-Beyond saving.
-Finito.
-By all reasonable metrics and measures.
+There is no easy way to say this: We are witnessing a catastrophically failed lending system in the final stages of its existence.

 There are many reasons this catastrophe was allowed to form, persist, and grow to such threatening proportions- too many to list here- but suffice it to say that it was a bipartisan scheme, enabled in part by swamp “experts” claiming to be conservatives, but who were in fact working behind the scenes to perpetuate, rather than fix- or even end- the lending system.
 Thankfully, as it is becoming increasingly clear that the lending system is in a death spiral, the disguises are coming off of these shills.